 - Whether the venue provides a bar and bar staff or if you have to organize the set-up yourself.

 - Whether it will be a cash bar, open bar, or a combination of both.

 - Whether you want to serve a signature wedding cocktail, such as Sidecar, French Martini, or Mimosa, or perhaps want to invent something new altogether.

 - Making mocktails and/or non-alcoholic drinks available for non-drinkers.

 Read more: Gorgeous Wedding Cocktails for Easy Pouring

 You’re getting closer to your big day now.
-More colouring in and some fun stuff await in month four!
+More coloring in and some fun stuff await in month four!

 Set up a gift registry